besod/Online-Media-Sentiment-Tracker/Online-Media-Sentiment-Tracker/README.md

 answers this question using web scraping.

 #### Scraping Sites Through Search
-* Most sites retrive a list of search results flr a particular topic by passing that topic as a string through a parameter in the URL.http://exam ple.com?search=Topic, the first part of this URL can be saved as property of the class Website class object, and the topic is appended to it.
+* Most sites retrive a list of search results for a particular topic by passing that topic as a string through a parameter in the URL.http://exam ple.com?search=Topic, the first part of this URL can be saved as property of the class Website class object, and the topic is appended to it.